ClojureBridgeLondon/workshop-content-gitbook/introducing-clojure/clojure-creative-arts.md

 #### Example graphics libraries

 * [Quil](http://quil.info/) - generate 2D graphics and animations.
-One of the ClojureBridge projects is  Turtle, helping you understand the basics of using funcitons.
+One of the ClojureBridge projects is  Turtle, helping you understand the basics of using functions.
     * [Quil Examples](http://quil.info/examples)
 * [Thi.ng](http://thi.ng/) - an open source collection of 20+ computational design tools for Clojure & Clojurescript.